 Rabindranath Tagore’s family life was not very happy.
 Tagore was married in 1888 but his wife died in 1902.
 His father passed away in 1907.
 These feral events in his life made him religious and emotional.

 Rabindra Nath Tagore, though most commonly known as a poet, is a versatile genius.
 He is many things rolled into one, being all at once a novelist, playwright, musician, painter, educationalist, statesman, actor, freedom fighter, and philosopher, besides being a poet.

 Rabindranath Tagore started poems at the age of seven years.
 He wrote many poems, essays, stories, and novels.
 He was the editor of several magazines.
 Tagore’s Gitanjali was selected for the Nobel Prize for literature in 1913.

-When considered as a poet, though he is sometimes called “The Shelley of Bengal”.
-Ravindranath Tagore is not only an Indian poet but also a World poet of very high stature.
-Thus, it was no wonder when he got the Nobel Prize in 1913 for his pioneering poetic work the Gitanjali, preface for which was written by W.B.
+When considered a poet, he is sometimes called “The Shelley of Bengal”.
+Rabindranath Tagore is not only an Indian poet but also a World poet of very high stature.
+Thus, it was no wonder when he got the Nobel Prize in 1913 for his pioneering poetic work the Gitanjali, the preface for which was written by W.B.
 Yeats, the most famous poet of England of the time.
 This book comprises spiritual and mystic lyrics which are written in poetic prose.

-Ravindranath Tagore wrote the lyrics of Gitanjali originally in Bengali and later himself translated them into English.
+Rabindranath Tagore wrote the lyrics of Gitanjali originally in Bengali and later translated them into English.
 He got the Nobel Prize for the English version.
 The literary meaning of the word “Gitanjali” is “offering of songs” (to the deity).